Currently, there are 9 functions associated with the

 To use this function, user must first specify the number of quantiles

-) followed by either the nSamp
+(nQuant) followed by either the nSamp (total

 number of desired sample units to be added) or the

-(sampling ratio vs. covariate coverage ratio for
+threshold (sampling ratio vs. covariate coverage ratio for

 quantiles - default is 0.9) parameters.